Scottish legal challenge to protect women from trauma of home abortions

 SPUC Scotland is pursuing a judicial review against the Scottish Government: Home abortions put women at risk and are unlawful.

 27 April 2018 marked 50 years since the Abortion Act 967 came into force.
 Tragically, nine million babies, and counting, have lost their lives.
 The Abortion Act is a bad law, but it does include certain important limits to abortion.
 One such limit is that the home is not an approved place for abortion.
 Yet, last October, at a stroke, the Scottish Government set about nullifying part of the law, put there to offer at least some safeguard for women, by announcing it would permit so-called ‘medical’ abortions at home.

 SPUC Scotland warned Scotland’s Chief Medical Officer that unless plans for this type of abortion were dropped, SPUC would take legal action.
 That warning was ignored and consequently on the 20th March was granted SPUC Scotland leave to pursue a judicial review.

-The full judicial review hearing will now take place on the 14th and 15th May.
+The full judicial review hearing took place on the 14th and 15th May.
 The decision - which approved home abortions - will be appealed.

 SPUC is covering the costs of this review, which will be made possible by the generosity of our supporters.

 An opinion poll revealed the public's opposition to the Scottish Government's plans to liberalise the abortion law.

 The UK government have stated that they are "looking closely" at SPUC's legal challenge to home abortions in Scotland.